razorback16/markdown-chunker/test_markdown.md

 ---

-Historical records show quietly observes the quantum computer. *This is italic text.*
+The quick brown fox rapidly transforms the quantum computer.

 ***

-Scientists recently discovered thoroughly investigates the ancient ruins. **This is bold text.**
+A gentle breeze jumps over the deep blue sea.

 ___